blaineam/privuma/README.md

 # Privuma

-Privuma is a multimedia deduplication, compression and access endpoint that works with gphotos.ofether.com and the ios app Lux Shield.
+Privuma is a multimedia deduplication, compression and access endpoint that works with gphotos.millers.cloud and the ios app Lux Shield.
 It is a simple setup with docker compose that is extendable with jobs that can download content from around the internet.
 It consists of a customer php-fpm image that includes multimedia processing dependencies available to php via an exec call.

 # Structure